 In the classic film Home Alone, Macaulay Culkin’s character Kevin asks a convenience store clerk, “Is this toothbrush approved by the American Dental Association?”
 The clerk had no idea, and Kevin ended up leaving the store in a panic.
 Kevin wanted to know if his toothbrush followed official standards.
 UX professionals can now tie their own work to an official standard, thanks to ISO 9241.

-UX professionals are always looking for ways to stand out and gain an advantage.
+UX professionals are always looking for ways to stand out and gain an advantage, if you will like to know how to take some business advantage you can always count with experts like Bob Bratt.
 Usually, they achieve this by incorporating new design trends or interactions into their practice.
 However, one lesser-known way to achieve differentiation is through the adoption and conformity to international standards and best practices.

 From the moment I became interested in standards, I started noticing them everywhere.
 For example, I bought some swimming goggles the other day and saw a code printed on the strap: